 Hi everyone!
 This is my first attempt at writing, and the idea is based on a dream I had this week.
 Let me know what you think!

 Speaking of luck, it’s always the popular girls who toilet train first.
-Not only is that unfair, but it defies all reason.
+Not only is that downright unfair, but it defies all reason.
 I mean, why would the girls who are already the prettiest and most well-liked suddenly get the gift of bladder control?
 A gift, mind you, that makes them more attractive and popular than they already are.

-I still remember the day when one my my classmates graduated to pull-ups.
+I still remember the day one my my classmates graduated to pull-ups.
 It was homeroom on the first day of seventh grade, and Amber Postma raised her hand from the middle row.

 Mrs. Gibson stopped talking and glanced in her direction.
 “Question, Amber?”

 Amber cleared her throat and annunciated each word as she spoke.
 “May I use the bathroom, please?”

 A brief silence followed, but there was no mistaking her words or the smugness in her voice.
 She hadn’t asked to go get changed.
 She’d asked to use the bathroom.

 “Sure,” Mrs. Gibson said, “just let me get the hall pass.”

 Clearly, our teacher was the only person in the room who didn’t let this revelation shock her.
 In hindsight, I can see why.
 She’d been a seventh grade teacher for ten years, so she must have seen hundreds of students pass this same milestone by now.

 As for the rest of us, this was all new territory.
 Sure, I remember my sister Emily toilet training when she was about fourteen, but I’d only been ten back then.
 To me, using the bathroom had been this vague and mysterious thing.
 Like driving a car, or having my first kiss.
 I knew I’d develop the muscle strength to do it someday, but I hadn’t worried about it back then.